 When the ponche crema is thick enough, pour the rum, remove from the stove and take the cinnamon stick out.

 Blend and store in a glass bottle. (note 2)

 - This technique is called tempering the egg.
-Slowly heating up the temperature of the eggs avoids that they scramble into the hot milk.
+Slowly heat up the eggs’ temperature to avoid scrambling into the hot milk.

 - This homemade ponche crema can be stored in the fridge for up to 1 month.

-Bonus track: Venezuelan Gaitas (This are our traditional Christmas songs)
+Bonus track: Venezuelan Gaitas (These are our traditional Christmas songs)